You have to maintain an active subscription in order to be able to use the repository!

 Enable varnishlog service for collecting longer history of failed requests

-Let’s enable varnishlog service
+Let’s enable varnishlog service which logs only failed requests.
+Run:

-systemctl start varnishlog
+sudo systemctl edit varnishlog

 Now we can read all the failed requests from the binary log that is being recorded by varnishlog daemon.